Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 • My Review: โ˜…โ˜…โ˜…โ˜…โ˜…

 The Heart’s Invisible Furies is one book that tops many avid readers’ lists of favorite books of all time.
-It’s a character-driven novel that follows a gay man in Ireland from the 1940s to today as he copes with his sexuality during turbulent times and places in history.
+It’s a character-driven novel that follows a gay man in Ireland from the 1940s to the present day as he navigates his sexuality during turbulent times and pivotal historical events.

 At the same time, it tracks his estrangement from his unwed Catholic teen mother throughout the decades.